-- Decisions relating to the strategic objectives and overall management of the Company, including the appointment or removal of the Investment Manager and other service providers, establishing the investment objectives, strategy and performance comparators, the permitted types or categories of investments and the proportion of assets that may be invested in them. - Requirements under the Companies Act 2006, including approval of the half-year and annual financial statements, recommendation of the final dividend (if any), the appointment or removal of the Company Secretary, and determining the policy on share issuance and buybacks.

-- Matters relating to certain Stock Exchange requirements and announcements, the Company's internal controls, and the Company's corporate governance structure, policies and procedures. - Matters relating to the Board and its Committees, including the terms of reference and membership of the committees, and the appointment of directors (including the Chairman and the SID if applicable).
+- Decisions relating to the strategic objectives and overall management of the Company, including the appointment or removal of the Investment Manager and other service providers, establishing the investment objectives, strategy and performance comparators, the permitted types or categories of investments and the proportion of assets that may be invested in them. - Requirements under the Companies Act 2006, including approval of the half-year and annual financial statements, recommendation of the final dividend (if any), the appointment or removal of the Company Secretary, and determining the policy on share issuance and buybacks. - Matters relating to certain Stock Exchange requirements and announcements, the Company's internal controls, and the Company's corporate governance structure, policies and procedures. - Matters relating to the Board and its Committees, including the terms of reference and membership of the committees, and the appointment of directors (including the Chairman and the SID if applicable).

-Day-to-day investment management is delegated to Premier Portfolio Managers Limited and operational management is delegated to Frostrow.
+Day-to-day investment management is currently delegated to Premier Portfolio Managers Limited and is expected to transfer to Asset Value Investors Limited in Q4 2023 with the exact date still to be announced.
+Operational management is delegated to Frostrow.

-The Board takes responsibility for the content of communications regarding major corporate issues although Premier Portfolio Managers Limited or Frostrow may act as spokesman.
-The Board is kept informed of relevant promotional material that is issued by Premier Miton.
+The Board takes responsibility for the content of communications regarding major corporate issues although the Investment Manager or Frostrow may act as spokesman.
+The Board is kept informed of relevant promotional material that is issued by the Investment Manager.